-In many instances, UBS provides services on a cross-border basis, and it is therefore sensitive to barriers restricting market access for third-country firms.
-In particular, efforts in the EU to harmonise the regime for third-country firms to access the European market may have the effect of creating new barriers that adversely affect UBS's ability to conduct business in these jurisdictions from Switzerland.
+In many instances, UBS AG provides services on a cross-border basis, and it is therefore sensitive to barriers restricting market access for third-country firms.
+In particular, efforts in the EU to harmonise the regime for third-country firms to access the European market may have the effect of creating new barriers that adversely affect UBS AG's ability to conduct business in these jurisdictions from Switzerland.
 In addition, a number of jurisdictions are increasingly regulating cross-border activities based on determinations of equivalence of home country regulation, substituted compliance or similar principles of comity.
-A negative determination could limit UBS's access to the market in those jurisdictions and may negatively influence its ability to act as a global firm.
-For example, the EU has provided only a temporary equivalence determination for Swiss exchanges, which has caused Switzerland to adopt regulations that may result in limitations on trading Swiss listed securities on EU markets.
-In addition, as such determinations are typically applied on a jurisdictional level rather than on an entity level, UBS will generally need to rely on jurisdictions' willingness to collaborate.
+A negative determination could limit UBS AG's access to the market in those jurisdictions and may negatively influence its ability to act as a global firm.
+For example, the EU declined to extend the equivalence determination for Swiss exchanges, which lapsed as of 30 June 2019.
+Reciprocally, the regulations Switzerland adopted to prohibit trading Swiss incorporated companies on EU venues came into effect on 1 July 2019.
+In addition, as such determinations are typically applied on a jurisdictional level rather than on an entity level, UBS AG will generally need to rely on jurisdictions' willingness to collaborate.

-Material legal and regulatory risks arise in the conduct of UBS's business
+Material legal and regulatory risks arise in the conduct of UBS AG's business

-As a global financial services firm operating in more than 50 countries, UBS is subject to many different legal, tax and regulatory regimes, including extensive regulatory oversight, and exposed to significant liability risk.
-UBS is subject to a large number of claims, disputes, legal proceedings and government investigations, and it expects that its ongoing business activities will continue to give rise to such matters in the future.
-The extent of UBS's financial exposure to these and other matters is material and could substantially exceed the level of provisions that UBS has established.
-UBS is not able to predict the financial and non-financial consequences these matters may have when resolved.
+As a global financial services firm operating in more than 50 countries, UBS AG Group is subject to many different legal, tax and regulatory regimes, including extensive regulatory oversight, and exposed to significant liability risk.
+UBS AG Group is subject to a large number of claims, disputes, legal proceedings and government investigations, and it expects that its ongoing business activities will continue to give rise to such matters in the future.
+The extent of UBS AG's financial exposure to these and other matters is material and could substantially exceed the level of provisions that UBS AG has established.
+UBS AG is not able to predict the financial and non-financial consequences these matters may have when resolved.

-UBS may be subject to adverse preliminary determinations or court decisions that may negatively affect public perception and UBS's reputation, result in prudential actions from regulators, and cause us to record additional provisions for the matter even though UBS believes it has substantial defenses and expects to ultimately achieve a more favorable outcome.
+UBS AG may be subject to adverse preliminary determinations or court decisions that may negatively affect public perception and UBS AG's reputation, result in prudential actions from regulators, and cause us to record additional provisions for the matter even though UBS AG believes it has substantial defenses and expects to ultimately achieve a more favorable outcome.
 This risk is illustrated by the award of aggregate penalties and damages of EUR 4.5 billion by the court in France.

-Resolution of regulatory proceedings may require UBS to obtain waivers of regulatory disqualifications to maintain certain operations; may entitle regulatory authorities to limit, suspend or terminate licenses and regulatory authorisations; and may permit financial market utilities to limit, suspend or terminate UBS's participation in them.
-Failure to obtain such waivers, or any limitation, suspension or termination of licenses, authorisations or participations, could have material adverse consequences for UBS.
+Resolution of regulatory proceedings may require UBS AG to obtain waivers of regulatory disqualifications to maintain certain operations; may entitle regulatory authorities to limit, suspend or terminate licenses and regulatory authorisations; and may permit financial market utilities to limit, suspend or terminate UBS AG's participation in them.
+Failure to obtain such waivers, or any limitation, suspension or termination of licenses, authorisations or participations, could have material adverse consequences for UBS AG.

-UBS's settlements with governmental authorities in connection with foreign exchange, London Interbank Offered Rates ("LIBOR") and other benchmark interest rates starkly illustrate the significantly increased level of financial and reputational risk now associated with regulatory matters in major jurisdictions.
-In connection with investigations related to LIBOR and other benchmark rates and to foreign exchange and precious metals, very large fines and disgorgement amounts were assessed against UBS, and UBS was required to enter guilty pleas despite its full cooperation with the authorities in the investigations, and despite its receipt of conditional leniency or conditional immunity from antitrust authorities in a number of jurisdictions, including the US and Switzerland.
+UBS AG's settlements with governmental authorities in connection with foreign exchange, London Interbank Offered Rates ("LIBOR") and other benchmark interest rates starkly illustrate the significantly increased level of financial and reputational risk now associated with regulatory matters in major jurisdictions.
+In connection with investigations related to LIBOR and other benchmark rates and to foreign exchange and precious metals, very large fines and disgorgement amounts were assessed against UBS AG Group, and UBS AG Group was required to enter guilty pleas despite its full cooperation with the authorities in the investigations, and despite its receipt of conditional leniency or conditional immunity from antitrust authorities in a number of jurisdictions, including the US and Switzerland.